asmelko/jpdc23-artifact/README.md

 * `repo` -- the CUDA implementation of cross-correlation
   - `cross-corr` -- main codebase containing all the kernel source files
   - `one-to-one-s` -- a copy of the codebase with modified one-to-one grouped-overlap kernels to fully saturate GPU for specific micro-benchmarks
-* `results` -- containing plots (including those that were not published in the paper due to the page limit) and CSV data files with measurements (that were used to generate the plots)
+* `presented-results` -- containing plots (including those that were not published in the paper due to the page limit) and CSV data files with measurements (that were used to generate the plots) from our GPU cluster

 ## Detailed artifact contents